Davidyang117/paychains-program-library/docs/src/stake-pool/quickstart.md

 Signature: 4AJv6hSznYoMGnaQvjWXSBjKqtjYpjBx2MLezmRRjWRDa8vUaBLQfPNGd3kamZNs1JeWSvnzczwtzsMD5WkgKamA
 ```

-Now there will be some SOL for us to work with.
+Now there will be some PAY for us to work with.

 ### b) Depositing stake accounts